akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 ### Initial features

 **1. Create 2 subtabs under main Maps tab:**
 - **Data map** - subtab - will open by default once user selects the main Maps tab.
 This holds the current Akvo FLOW map, where user selects her survey and sees (and inspects) the submitted data points.
 No funtionality change to this map.
 - **Custom maps** - subtab - is the place where the users see her list of created custom maps, creates new maps, edits them, deletes them

 **2. List of created custom maps**
 - holds all previously saved maps, maps are ordered by the date, when map was saved (also edited and saved)
 - with the latest map on the top
-- the design of the list of maps copies the design of the list of surveys.
+- the design of the list of maps is based on the design of the list of surveys.
 - **If there is no maps created**
     - Page header: Custom maps
-    - 'New map' button - located on the top right side of the screen
+    - 'New map' button - which brings the user to a new empty custom map screen, button is located in the top right of the screen
     - 'No maps yet' text in the middle of the screen
 - **If there are already maps created**
     - page header: Custom maps
     - 'New map' button - which brings the user to a new empty custom map screen, button is located in the top right of the screen
     - List header: Name, Survey, Modified, Created by
-       - Title: holdes the map title ( = clickable link that brings the user to the map view), map description (not compulsory field) is located below the title
+       - Name: holdes the map name ( = clickable link that brings the user to the map view), and map description (not compulsory field) is located below the title
        - Survey: Name of the survey the user based this map on
        - Modified: date of when the map was either created or edited
        - Created by: name of the dashboard user